 Want to learn how tow write a triad of books that keeps readers with you to the end?
-Here are 5 key steps on how to write a book trilogy:
+Here are 5 key steps for how to write a book trilogy:

-Step 2: Plan a thread that builds through all three books.
+- Plan a thread that builds through all three books

-Step 3: Treat the middle book as a rickety bridge to the finale
+- Treat the middle book as a bridge to the finale

-Step 5: Choose three titles that resonate together strongly.
+- Choose three titles that resonate together strongly

 Let’s examine each step closer:

 The number three crops up everywhere in storytelling: Three wise men; three little pigs; three blind mice; the Father, the Son and the Holy Ghost.
-The ‘Rule of Three’ as this structural device is known serves multiple purposes: As Joe Bunting reminds, remembering the course of events is crucial to reading a story, and repetition in threes helps stories to stick in our minds.
-As Bunting says,
+The ‘Rule of Three’ as this structural device is known serves multiple purposes.
+As Joe Bunting reminds, remembering the course of events is crucial to reading a story, and repetition in threes helps stories to stick in our minds.
+Bunting says:

 ‘The first two times build tension and the third releases the tension, either through resolution or a twist.’